 “But we proved to be gentle among you, as a nursing mother tenderly cares for her own children.
 Having so fond an affection for you, we were well-pleased to impart to you not only the gospel of God but also our own lives, because you had become very dear to us.
 For you recall, brethren, our labor and hardship, how working night and day so as not to be a burden to any of you, we proclaimed to you the gospel of God.
 You are witnesses, and so is God, how devoutly and uprightly and blamelessly we behaved toward you believers; just as you know how we were exhorting and encouraging and imploring each one of you as a father would his own children, so that you would walk in a manner worthy of the God who calls you into His own kingdom and glory.”
 1 Thessalonians 2:7-12 NASB

 I can honestly say that I’ve experienced a little bit of that — I’ve tasted the fruit of that heavenly life — in the years I’ve been submitting to Brother Zac Poonen, and even as I submit to my fellow elders at NCCF, Sandeep Poonen and Bobby McDonald.
 I have personally experienced the protection and power that comes in the pathway of submission.
-That is not to say, by the way, that I continue in ish or negate the precious principle of submission itself — and no matter what may happen with these brothers, I’ll seek to joyfully submit to whomever can lead me into greater devotion to Jesus for as long as I live.
+That is not to say, by the way, that I continue to diminish or negate the precious principle of submission itself — and no matter what may happen with these brothers, I’ll seek to joyfully submit to whomever can lead me into greater devotion to Jesus for as long as I live.
 And as the Holy

 Spirit continues to bear witness to His work in these brothers’ lives, bearing the fruit of the gospel they proclaim, I continue to submit joyfully (“God loves a cheerful giver,” 2 Corinthians 9:7).